 Have you ever inhaled the compressed air in the whipped cream can in your (or your friend’s) refrigerator for the quick high it gives you?
 If you did you committed a misdemeanor pursuant to Michigan Law.
 The gas that forces the whipped cream out is nitrous oxide.
 It comes in a few different forms.
 You can buy them, over the counter, in packs from 12-24 small canisters called whip-its.

 Each canister can be placed in a dispenser that is supposed to be used for making whipped cream.
 Instead it can be directly (with the use of a balloon) inhaled into the human body for a high that lasts for 30 to 45 seconds.
 A dentist will usually have a 10 to 20 pound nitrous tank.
 Combine the tank and a package of balloons and a whole party can get high for hours.

 Despite the fact that it can be legal to possess the nitrous, it is illegal to inhale it for a buzz.
 There are not many drugs with that same legal distinction.

-In Michigan inhaling anything to get high is illegal, whether it contains nitrous oxide or not.
+In Michigan, besides marijuana, inhaling anything to get high is illegal, whether it contains nitrous oxide or not.
 The law specifically says that inhaling any chemical agent to cause intoxication, euphoria, excitement, exhilaration, or to dull your senses is a 93-day misdemeanor and carries fines up to $100.00.

 Simply giving a person a whipped cream can so that the other person can get high is also a crime, but much more serious because it contains nitrous oxide.
 If it’s your first offense it’s a 93-day misdemeanor, if it’s your second offense it’s a 1-year misdemeanor, and if it’s your third or subsequent offense you’re looking at a 4-year felony.